kennovation1/reanimate/README.md

 ```

 ## TODOs
-- [ ] Run auxcontrol.py to light all status lamps.
-Press A22 turns off some of the lamps on the release state.
-That is, setting A22-AB to False
 - [ ] Add a license file (what type?)
 - [ ] Create a sane directory structure and file naming
 - [ ] Create proper packages that are separated from application code